-Of course, the theory forgets to take into account the nuances of humans being humans and introducing all of the noisy, nasty complexities of ego, jealousy and bias.
+Of course, the theory forgets to take into account the nuances of humans being humans and introduces all of the noisy, nasty complexities of ego, jealousy, and bias.

 In studies on idea generation, also known as brainstorming, teams should, in theory, generate more and better ideas than individuals working on their own.

 Guess what?
 The studies suggest that those egos and biases and the inherent socialization issues often get in the way of achieving this lofty objective.

 The Suppression of Individuality in Pursuit of Team Performance

 The evidence would seem to be overwhelming that the essence of achieving high team performance must be about stomping out the performance-degrading biases and issues of the individuals and finding a way to get them to march in lockstep fashion towards a shared goal.